-MCCORMALLY: Well, remember that back in 1986, the last big tax reform, they pretty much eliminated the deduction for personal interest except for home mortgages.
-But then after a while they decided, well, we really ought to help these kids out who have to borrow all this money, so we'll let them deduct interest on their student loans.
-But then they discovered that a lot of these kids can't get jobs and to go to their parents and ask their parents to pay that interest.
-Well, until a few years ago, if the parents paid the interest they could not deduct it, because one of the requirements in the law is you have to be legally obligated to repay that interest for it to be a deduction.
+MCCORMALLY: Well, remember that back in 1986 - the last big tax reform - they pretty much eliminated the deduction for personal interest, except for home mortgages.
+But then after a while, they decided well, we really ought to help these kids out who have to borrow all this money; so we'll let them deduct the interest on their student loans.
+But then they discovered that a lot of these kids can't get jobs; and they go to their parents, and ask their parents to pay that interest.
+Well, until a few years ago, if the parents paid the interest, they could not deduct it because one of the requirements in the law is, you have to be legally obligated to repay that interest for it to be a deduction.

-GREENE: Well, this raises an interesting question and I think could apply to a lot of these deductions.
-If I'm a student and my parents are paying off my loan and are eligible for this deduction, is there anything I have to do before December 31st to make sure that mom and dad can get this?
+GREENE: Well, this raises an interesting question that I think could apply to a lot of these deductions.
+If I'm a student, and my parents are paying off my loan and are eligible for this deduction, is there anything I have to do before December 31st, to make sure that Mom and Dad can get this?

-MCCORMALLY: Like most deductions, it has to be done by December 31st in order to get it on your 2012 return.
+MCCORMALLY: Right.
+Right.
+Like most deductions, it has to be done by December 31st, in order to get it on your 2012 return.

-MCCORMALLY: Well, they are and that's one reason that a lot of people become self-employed.
+MCCORMALLY: Well, there are.
+And that's one reason a lot of people become self-employed.
 One thing that's very interesting to me is the ones with medical health insurance.
-If you're an individual working for somebody else and have to pay for your own insurance, you can deduct it, but it's a medical expense deductible only to the extent that all your medical expenses exceed seven and a half percent of your income.
+If you're an individual working for somebody else and have to pay for your own insurance, you can deduct it.
+But it's a medical expense deductible only to the extent that all your medical expenses exceed 7 and a half percent of your income.
 Very, very few people reach that threshold.
-Thankfully, we don't have that necessary as medical problems.
+Thankfully, we don't have that necessary as a - medical problems.

-GREENE: A lot of things on a self-employed person's life.
-I mean even, I mean if they want to throw a party or something for New Year's Eve.
-If it's business related, they could deduct their champagne.
+GREENE: A lot of things in a self-employed person's life - I mean, even - I mean, if they want to throw a party or something, for New Year's Eve; if it's business related, they could deduct their champagne.

-KENNETH TURAN.
-MOVIE CRITIC, LOS ANGELES TIMES: Absolutely.
-I know lots of my friends who are freelancers do just that.
-They have a party on New Year's Eve, they invite sources and they claim it as a tax deduction.
+MCCORMALLY: Absolutely.
+I know lots of my friends who are freelancers, do just that.
+They have a party on New Year's Eve; they invite sources, and they claim it as a tax deduction.
 You've got to be careful.
 It has to be reasonable and ordinary.
-There should be a business purpose that you can prove if the IRS questions it.
-But, sure, a lot of self-employed people are very generous at this time of year - gifts that you give to clients, up to $25 deductible at holiday time.
+There should be a business purpose that you can prove, if the IRS questions it.
+But sure, a lot of self-employed people are very generous at this time of year.
+Gifts that you give to clients - up to $25 deductible, at holiday time.

 GREENE: And for a lot of people traveling this time of year, baggage fees.
 I mean, I hate them.
 A lot of people hate them.